4.2

 How Does Opendoor Work?

-- Request an Offer: Provide details about your home on opendoor.com and receive a free estimate.
+- Request an Offer: You need to provide important details about your home on opendoor.com.
+After this, you’ll receive a free estimate of your home’s value.

-- Schedule a Virtual Home Tour: If you accept their offer, Opendoor will arrange a virtual home tour, either via video call or by submitting property photos and videos for verification.
+- Schedule a Virtual Home Tour: If you accept their offer, Opendoor will arrange a virtual home tour.
+You can choose a video call or submit property photos and videos for verification.

-- Complete the Home Inspection: Opendoor sends an in-house appraiser to inspect your property.
-Typical aspects of the home inspection include the foundation, roof, plumbing, electrical, AC units, etc.
+- Complete the Home Inspection: Opendoor sends a home inspector to examine your property.
+The home inspection covers the foundation, roof, plumbing, electrical system, etc.

-- Receive the Final Cash Offer: Opendoor makes a final offer on your house within 2 days.
-This offer includes their 5% service fee, repair expenses, and the 1% closing cost.
+- Receive the Final Cash Offer: Opendoor makes a final offer on your house within a few days of the assessment.
+This includes their 5% service fee, repair expenses, and the 1% closing cost.

-- Close on the Sale: If you accept Opendoor’s cash offer, you can select a closing date up to 60 days out.
-You will have to upload photos of your home on Opendoor’s online dashboard to prove that its condition hasn’t changed since the assessment.
+- Close on the Sale: If you accept Opendoor’s cash offer, you can select a closing date that extends from 14 to 60 days.

-👉 Important: You will need to move out of your house by 11.59 pm on the day before escrow closes.
+👉 Important Note: You will need to move out of your house by 11.59 pm on the day before escrow closes.
 The cash sale will go through a few days after closing.

 What Types of Homes Does Opendoor Buy?

-Opendoor has strict eligibility criteria for the homes they purchase.
-If your property doesn’t meet them, then Opendoor may not make an offer.
+Opendoor reviews reveal that they have strict eligibility criteria for the homes they purchase.
+If your property doesn’t meet them, the company will not extend an offer.

 To qualify for an Opendoor offer, your property needs to fulfill these conditions: